pa1ar/pa1ar/content/page/about-full/index.about-full.md

 - Integrated AI into 8 projects and pioneered the implementation of generative GPT-powered solutions, increasing user satisfaction by up to 80%.
 - Initiated and nurtured a knowledge exchange program within the company, facilitated over 100 internal sessions, wrote 3 articles about cutting edge technologies for company's blog, and led 3 external workshops with up to 100+ participants, leading to new business opportunities.

-### University of Applied Sciences
+### University of Applied Sciences Mittelhessen
 Giessen (Hesse), Germany
 **Two promotions within 4.5 years of assignment**

 #### Information Technology Project Lead
-University of Applied Sciences | Sep 2019 - May 2021 (1 yr 9 mos)
+University of Applied Sciences Mittelhessen | Sep 2019 - May 2021 (1 yr 9 mos)

 Led a Research & Development Unit of 18 team members in an [Avenue-Pal](https://innovationsfonds.g-ba.de/projekte/versorgungsforschung/avenue-pal-analyse-und-verbesserung-des-sektor-und-bereichsuebergreifenden-schnittstellen-und-verlegungsmanagements-in-der-palliativversorgung.161) consortium project, which was funded with €2 million, aimed at improving palliative care nationwide through tech-enabled solutions: Caregiver App and HelpDesk.